- Deflation is defined as a fall in the general price level. It is a negative rate of inflation.

 Graph showing deflation in the 1920s and 1930s.

 In the twentieth century, periods of deflation have been relatively rare.
-Western economies have experienced inflation.
 The most significant period of deflation for the UK was in the 1920s and 1930s.
-These decades (especially, the 1930s) were characterised by economic depression.
-Prolonged deflation is often considered to be very damaging as it can exacerbate an economic downturn leading to higher unemployment.
+These decades (especially, the 1930s) were characterised by high unemployment and economic depression.

 Problems of Deflation

 - Discourages consumer spending.
 When there are falling prices, this often encourages people to delay purchases because they will be cheaper in the future.
-In particular, it can discourage consumers from buying luxury goods / non-essential items, e.g. flatscreen TV) because you could save money by waiting for it to be cheaper.
-Therefore, periods of deflation often lead to lower consumer spending and lower economic growth; (this, in turn, creates more deflationary pressure in the economy.
-Certainly, this fall in consumer spending was a feature of the Japanese experience of deflation (Japanese financial crisis).
+In particular, it can discourage consumers from buying luxury goods / non-essential items, e.g. flatscreen TV – because you could save money by waiting for it to be cheaper.
+Therefore, periods of deflation often lead to lower consumer spending and lower economic growth; (this, in turn, creates more deflationary pressure in the economy).
+This fall in consumer spending was a feature of the Japanese experience of deflation in the 1990s and 2000s.
+(Japanese financial crisis).

 - Increase real value of debt.
 Deflation increases the real value of money and the real value of debt.
 Deflation makes it more difficult for debtors to pay off their debts.
 Therefore, consumers and firms have to spend a bigger percentage of disposable income on meeting debt repayments. (in a period of deflation, firms will also be getting lower revenue, and consumers will likely to get lower wages).
 Therefore, this leaves less money for spending and investment.
 This is particularly a problem in a balance sheet recession where firms and consumers are trying to reduce their exposure to debt.
 Europe has a big burden of government debt; deflation will make it more difficult to reduce debt to GDP ratios.